Anagh Coar school assembly

 A detailed look at whales and some of the species within the group.
 Find out how whales hunt and feed using hairy filters called baleen plates, discover what baleen is made of and why they have it.
 Learn how whales communicate, socialise and migrate.
 Class activity– Baleen game: Using jugs of water, dried basil and various tools, find out how baleen plates trap their prey.

-Special deal: Dolphin lesson and whale lesson on same day, with break, or split over 2 days – £50 all in
+Dolphin lesson and whale lesson on same day, with break (2 hours of teaching)- £65

 Youth groups (Rainbows-Guides and Beavers-Scouts) £30 for an hour